 PO Box 555,

-In all correspondence please let us know the member’s pension reference number, the date of death and the name and address of the person dealing with our member’s affairs.
-Please also let us know if the member leaves a widow, a widower or a civil partner, or someone who was financially dependent on them
+In all correspondence please provide: the member’s Scheme Number, the date of death and the name and address of the person dealing with our member’s affairs.
+Please also let us know if the member leaves a widow, a widower or a civil partner, or someone who was financially dependent on them.

-Once the Scheme Administrator has been advised of a member’s death, they will stop payment of the pension and write to ask for any additional information required, so they can provide details of any remaining benefits due from the Scheme.
+Once the Scheme Administrator has been advised of the member’s death, they will contact the family and ask for any outstanding information so they can provide details of any benefits due from the Scheme.

 In most cases, no widow’s pension is payable.
 If you are unsure, the Scheme Administrator will be able to confirm the benefits which would be due following your death.

-A widow will receive a pension of two-thirds of the member’s total weekly pension.
-If at the date of death, the member has been married for less than six months, widow’s benefits would be payable at the discretion of the Trustees.
+Your widow will receive a pension of two-thirds of your total weekly pension at the date of death.
+If at the date of death, you had been married for less than six months, widow’s benefits would be payable at the discretion of the Trustees.